If you have lost your pet here are a few tips to help find them.

 - Contact the DSPCA by emailing us at firstname.lastname@example.org with all your pets details and pictures of your pet.
 Contact other welfare group as they may have your dog or cat.
 Some groups, like the DSPCA keep a Lost & Found Book so give your details to them.

-- For dogs contact the local Dog Wardens – you have only 5 days to claim your lost dog before they re-home it or put it to sleep.
+- For dogs contact the local Dog Wardens – you have only 5 working days to claim your lost dog.

 - Contact all your local vets including UCD Emergency Hospital, to see if anyone has brought it in or has put up a notice saying they have found a dog or cat matching the description of the one you have lost.